HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 This repository contains all my work for Programming for Data Analysis Assignment 2019.

-It contains background info and research concerning the numpy.random package in Python [2].
+It contains background info and research concerning the numpy.random package in Python.
+[2]

 To access the repository, please go through below instructions: